Adult Volunteer Program

 - You are considered an adult if you are 18 years of age or older and not enrolled in classes for college credit.

 - Attend a group information session.
 Our next available group sessions to be announced.

 - Schedule a personal interview with one of our volunteer coordinators.
 You will learn about available volunteer opportunities at this meeting.

-- Participate in a health appointment with Occupational Medicine.
-(There is no charge for this, nor need to schedule.
+- Participate in a health appointment with Employee Health.
+(There is no charge for this.
 All arrangements will be made for you through Friends of Strong).

-- Commit to three to four hours of volunteer activities per week for a minimum of one year.
+- Commit to volunteer three or four hours per week for a minimum of one year.

 - Able to communicate clearly and fluently in English.

-- After the group, personal and health appointments, you also may be required to attend an orientation session for the department in which you are assigned.
+- After the group info session, personal interview and health appointments, you also may be required to attend an orientation for the department you are assigned.

 - How do I get started?